Are you looking for the best Azores beaches? You came to the right place. Here we share a list of the most amazing beaches on the Azores.

 The access to the beach is free and the parking is also at a convenient distance.

-The best part about São Miguel is that is beauty goes beyond the beach.
-There are hot springs, boilers, volcano craters, lakes, scenic drives and what not!
+The best part about São Miguel is that its beauty goes beyond the beach.
+There are hot springs, waterfalls, boilers, volcano craters, lakes, scenic drives, and what not!

 Praia Porto Pim Horta, Faial